 - In May 2019, PepsiCo, Inc. acquired SodaStream International Ltd., which is an Israel-based manufacturing company

-- In October 2018, the company announced new packaging goal for 25% recycled plastic content in its plastic packaging by 2025
+- In October 2018, the company announced a new packaging goal of 25% recycled plastic content in its plastic packaging by 2025

 - The recipe for Pepsi soft drink was first developed in the 1880s by Caleb Bradham, who was a pharmacist and industrialist from North Carolina, US